 The Divorce Act does reflect an expectation that, after separation, each party is obliged to make efforts to support themselves such that spousal support will terminate after a defined period of time.
 There are also Spousal Support Advisory Guidelines that offer assistance in what the sum and duration of support should be.

 When dealing with spousal support, one must determine both the quantum and duration of support.
 There are various factors that are taken into account in assessing this, such as the age of the parties, the length of the relationship, the earning capability of each party, the roles that each party played in their relationship, and the age of any children.
-We make use of the Spousal Support Advisory Guidelines as a tool to help determine whether an individual is entitled to receive spousal support, and if so, the quantum and duration of support payments.
+The Spousal Support Advisory Guidelines as a tool to help determine whether an individual is entitled to receive spousal support, and if so, the quantum and duration of support payments.
 While spousal support is generally paid monthly, it can (in certain circumstances) instead be paid as a one-time lump sum payment.

 Similar to child support, spousal support payments can be enforced through the Family Responsibility Office (FRO).